vortexntnu/vortex-auv/motion/thruster_interface_auv/README.md

 ### Topics

-- *subscribe to:* `/thrust/thruster_forces  [vortex_msgs/msg/ThrusterForce]` -- array of forces to apply to each thruster.
+- *subscribe to:* `/orca/thruster_forces  [vortex_msgs/msg/ThrusterForce]` -- array of forces to apply to each thruster.

-- *publish:* `/pwm  [std_msgs/msg/Int16MultiArray]` -- pwm command value to apply that force.
+- *publish:* `/orca/pwm  [std_msgs/msg/Int16MultiArray]` -- pwm command value to apply that force.

 ## Config

 1. Edit `../auv_setup/config/robots/orca.yaml` for thruster parameters like mapping, direction, pwm_min and max.
-2. Edit `/config/thruster_interface_auv_config.yaml` for i2c bus and address, topic names and polynomial coefficients for the mapping.
+2. Edit `/config/thruster_interface_auv_config.yaml` for i2c bus and address, and polynomial coefficients for the mapping.

 ## Contact